 Depending on the time of year you visit London, Hyde Park rose garden is a great place to head to for true beauty.
 You may choose to have refreshments at one of the two bars and cafes within the park for refreshments.

-There are some moving monuments you may wish to visit, including the 7 July Memorial, Diana, Princess of Wales Memorial, and the Holocaust Memorial.
-Each hauntingly beautiful in its own way.
+There are some moving monuments you may wish to visit, including the 7 July Memorial, the Diana, Princess of Wales Memorial, and the Holocaust Memorial.
+Each is hauntingly beautiful in its own way.

 Free speech is encouraged there but with the rise of the internet, it is not quite as popular as it once was.
 However, it is still an interesting location to investigate.